Ever experienced your team spending days waiting for a simple report?

 One key lesson from enterprises adopting AI agents is the importance of traceability in decision-making.

-As u/neoneye2 explains, "Make sure that every decision text have a reasoning text that goes together with it, so every item can be traced back to its roots.
-If there is a wrong decision, it can be traced back to where in the pipeline the problem was introduced."
+As explained in a Reddit discussion, “Make sure that every decision text have a reasoning text that goes together with it, so every item can be traced back to its roots.
+If there is a wrong decision, it can be traced back to where in the pipeline the problem was introduced.”

 This transparency is what separates trusted analytics agents from black-box systems that business users won’t adopt.